arghyasinha/matplotlibplots/README.md

 # matplotlibplots
-This hosts some data visualisation of data obtained from kaggle using Matplotlib
+This repo provides some data visualisation using Matplotlib.

+We have used two datasets from Kaggle.
+First data set consists $CO_2$